 Well… first and foremost, if the infection has grown so bad that they are hospitalized, then they are in the right place!

-Hospitals and modern medicine excels at traumatic, life-threatening, and acute onset illness.
+Hospitals and modern medicine excel at traumatic, life-threatening, and acute onset illness.

-For the folks who contact me from hospital beds and emergency waiting rooms, the time for using food as medicine has passed.
+For the folks who contact me from hospital beds and emergency waiting rooms, the time for using food as medicine to prevent an illness has passed.

-One thing I educate people on in my health and wellness practice, is that food and herbs generally work more slowly, and have an accumulative and long-term effect to both prevent disease and heal the body.
+Food and herbs generally work more slowly and have an accumulative and long-term effect to both prevent disease and heal the body.

 People who are seeking immediate treatment do not understand how using food as medicine actually works.
 There are no immediate remedies or quick fixes.
 That’s a Western/modern medicine mindset.

-Diet and lifestyle improvements offers long-term wellness and needs to be implemented with a preventative mindset.
+Diet and lifestyle improvements offer long-term wellness and need to be implemented with a preventative mindset.
 That means… BEFORE the illness fully takes hold of the bodily systems, not while they are in the throes of trauma.

-Using food and herbs as medicine preventatively, gives the body the energy to keep the immune system strong, ensures detoxification organs are working well, and the glands are supporting various bodily functions – and all of that helps fend off illness better.
+Using food and herbs as medicine preventatively gives the body the energy to keep the immune system strong, ensures detoxification organs are working well, the glands are supporting various bodily functions, and helps fend off disease.